jonasvj/jonasvj.github.io/cv.md

 ### Specialized in

-Machine learning, Data science and statistics.
+Machine learning, data science, statistics.

 ### About me